mikeobrien/Bender/README.md

 <img src="https://raw.github.com/mikeobrien/Bender/master/misc/logo.png"/>

+### Bender is no longer being maintained.
+If you are already using it, consider migrating to an actively developed serializer like JSON.NET.

 Bender is a highly configurable xml, json, CSV and form url encoded serialization library for .NET.
 Unlike other serializers, Bender gives you complete control over the serialization process though a simple API.

 - Not strongly named.